avinetworks/devops/monitoring/metrics collection/README.md

 # Avi Metrics Collection

 The Avi Metrics Collection script was built with the intent to pull metrics from one or more Avi controllers and send these values to a centralized time series database.
-The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Elasticsearch, Graphite, InfluxDB, InfluxDB_v2, Logstash, Splunk, and Wavefront.
+The script supports a number of different endpoints; current support includes AppDynamics, Datadog, Dynatrace, Elasticsearch, Graphite, InfluxDB, InfluxDB_v2, Logstash, Splunk, and Wavefront.

 This repository includes that necessary files to deploy a centralized metrics collection script